matanel-oren/Hebrew-Register-Classification/README.md

 ### YAP

-YAP is an open source morpho-syntactic parser for Hebrew language.
+YAP is an open source morpho-syntactic parser for the Hebrew language.
 It was developed by the [Bar-Ilan University ONLP lab](https://nlp.biu.ac.il/~rtsarfaty/onlp), under the supervision of Prof. Reut Tsarfaty.
-Currently the best Hebrew parser who is free.
+Currently it is the best Hebrew parser who is free.
 The main idea behind it is to apply the morphological and the syntactic analysis at the same time, this for preventing the basic problem of the dependency of morphology and syntax when you come to parse Hebrew texts.
-YAP documentation and demonstration is available [here](https://nlp.biu.ac.il/~rtsarfaty/onlp/hebrew/), and the code is available [here](https://github.com/OnlpLab/yap)
+YAP documentation and demonstration is available [here](https://nlp.biu.ac.il/~rtsarfaty/onlp/hebrew/), and its code is available [here](https://github.com/OnlpLab/yap)

 The models YAP is based on them are very heavy, and therefore it is written in GO, to achieve a better runtime.
 The access to it is hence more difficult and done by HTTP requests.
-Amit Skolnik has written a python wrapper to simplify the process, and I used it.
+Amit Skolnik has written a [python wrapper](https://github.com/amit-shkolnik/YAP-Wrapper) to simplify the process, and I used it.

 ### Feature extraction